OmidTorkan-msc/OmidTorkan-msc/README.md

 This project demonstrates the utility of deep learning in bioinformatics, particularly for genomic regulatory region prediction.
 By combining rigorous preprocessing, innovative modeling techniques, and comprehensive evaluation, the models provide a strong foundation for further research in understanding gene regulation mechanisms.

+## Other Projects

+**- Business Process Engineering and Automation in Car-Sharing Service:** Designed BPMN models and automated workflows using BPEL4People.

+**- Image Processing and Computer Vision:** Implemented image segmentation, edge detection, and Fourier Transform techniques.

+**- Intelligent Systems and Applications:** Developed safety monitoring systems and real-time human tracking with RGB-D sensors.

 ## My Skills